- Student life

 - Business & Research

-The Department has well-equipped teaching workshops, two multimedia studios and extensive open access facilities in purpose-designed accommodation.
+The Department has well-equipped teaching workshops, multimedia studios, project spaces and extensive open access facilities at our purpose built Thornton Science Park.